 VR Garden Flowers Inspired by Botanicals of Urban Edible Plants

 Local Artists ReMixed my videos of VR drawings of urban edible plants, originally created with Tilt Brush in an Oculus Rift.
-I wanted to include more community members in a project for a local art festival.
+I wanted to include more community members in a project for an art festival.
 I commissioned four local Artists to ReMix my VR artwork.
 This helped create a team of event volunteers as each wanted to participate and felt invested in the success of the evening.
 All the Artist and Teen Tech Members were compensated for their ReMixes and drawings in Tilt Brush — their work is valuable!!!
+Read Better World Museum’s blog post about Urban Edible Plants at Northern Spark Art Festival.

 Creating New Relationships & Including Everyone